 Geoffrey Leskie creatively and zealously represents his clients in a wide range of litigation and transactional matters.
 He concentrates his practice primarily in the areas of commercial and business litigation/disputes, trucking and transportation litigation, commercial real estate, employment law, and insurance defense in the areas of professional liability, premises liability and the defense of first- and third-party Michigan auto claims.

 Prior to joining the firm, Geoffrey worked both as a criminal prosecutor in Florida and at a boutique litigation firm in nearby Ann Arbor, Michigan, so he is no stranger to the courtroom.
 Geoffrey believes in a results-driven approach to the practice of law that has served him well over the years, and he prides himself on his ability to focus on the details of any matter while not losing sight of the bigger picture.

-Apart from his few years in sunny Florida, Geoffrey is a life-long Michigander and a proud Michigan State Spartan who enjoys spending time with his wife Summer and their dogs Merlin and Freya – often in beautiful Northern Michigan.
+Apart from his few years in sunny Florida, Geoffrey is a life-long Michigander and a proud Michigan State Spartan who enjoys spending time with his wife, their daughter, and their dogs Merlin and Freya – often in beautiful Northern Michigan.

 - Selected to Michigan Super Lawyers Rising Stars, 2019 – present